 - add a handful of desiccated coconut instead of sugar to keep it low sugar and get the natural sweetness from the coconut;

-- adding fresh thyme for a very special flavour
+- adding fresh thyme for a very special flavor

-- add lemon and lemon rind/zest for a nice christmassy flavour
+- add lemon and lemon rind/zest for a nice Christmassy flavor

 - cinnamon is also a superb addition

-The combinations are numerous, make it your own, get creative and add other healthy and not so healthy ingredients.
-And if you like walnuts, you may also like these apple and walnut pizza, these superb blue cheese and walnut boats all great for sharing with family and friends.
+The combinations are numerous, make it your own, get creative, and add other healthy and not-so-healthy ingredients.
+And if you like walnuts, you may also like this apple and walnut pizza, these superb blue cheese and walnut boats are all great for sharing with family and friends.

-Here is a glimpse of these macaroni pasta – cooking in progress
+Here is a glimpse of this macaroni pasta - cooking in progress 😉

-For now, let’s get this version served fairly quick as I am already pretty hungry and I am sure you are too!
+For now, let's get this version served fairly quickly as I am already pretty hungry and I am sure you are too!

 Macaroni pasta with ground walnuts and cardamom